hniksic/sendable/README.md

 In programs that process many such graphs it comes in very useful to be able to create them in one thread and ship them to another for processing (and possibly to a third one for destruction).
-After all, types like `RefCell` and `Cell` are `Send` - they provide interior mutability, but no sharing.
+Given that types like `RefCell` and `Cell` are `Send`, the idea is not unthinkable.
 The trouble is with `Rc`, which is neither `Send` nor `Sync`, and for good reason.
-Even when it would be perfectly safe to move an entire hierarchy of `Rc<RefCell<T>>`s from one thread to another, the borrow checker doesn't allow it because it cannot statically prove that you have moved _all_ of them.
-If some `Rc`s pointing to the data that was moved to a new thread remained in the original thread, the unsynchronized manipulation to the contents and the reference counts would exhibit undefined behavior and wreak havoc.
+Even though it would be perfectly safe to move an entire hierarchy of `Rc<RefCell<T>>`s from one thread to another, the borrow checker doesn't allow it because it cannot statically prove that you have moved _all_ of them.
+If some `Rc`s pointing to shared data remained in the original thread, unsynchronized access to the non-`Sync` cells and unsynchronized manipulation of the reference counts would be undefined behavior and wreak havoc.

 If there were a way to demonstrate to Rust that you've sent all pointers to a particular allocation to a different thread, there would be no problem in moving `Rc<T>` instances to